-When children have poor language skills, you will often find they demonstrate many unwanted behaviors and those behaviors are their form of communication.
-What should also be considered is the possibility that a child\’s behavior is also based on the response they expect or have already experienced.
-For all children, it is very important that parents understand the key components of behavior management.
+When might solid behavior management skills be necessary?
+When a child has poor language skills.
+You might often find they demonstrate many unwanted behaviors, which are their form of communication.
+What should also be considered is the possibility that a child’s behavior is also based on the response they expect or have already experienced.
+For all children, it is important that parents understand the key components of behavior management.

 What is Positive Reinforcement?